setu-standards/documentation/app/docs/planning/FAQ.md

+---
+sidebar_label: FAQ
+---
 # Frequently Asked Questions

-Welcome to our Frequently Asked Questions page!
-Here, you will find answers to some of the most common questions we receive from our users.
+Here, you will find answers to some of the most common questions we receive from our users

 ## Questions